SOFTINUX/Base/Readme.md

 ## Few Facts About SOFTINUX Base

 - It's free and open source.
-- It runs on Windows, Mac and Linux.
+- It runs on Windows, MacOS and Linux.
 - It's completely modular and extendable.
 Using the features of the underlying ExtCore framework you can easily create your own extensions to extend its functionality.

 ## Table of content